storopoli/storopoli.com/content/blog/2025-02-10-bitvm/index.md

 The focus of this post is to give a high-level overview of BitVM, and building intuitions on how it works.
-By using the 3 big ideas:
+By using the 3 big ideas
+we can create a very interesting 1-of-$N$ Bitcoin bridge, instead of having to resort to outdated majority federated multisig bridges:

 1. **Verified Computation**
 2. **Groth16 Bitcoin Script Compiler**
 3. **Emulating Covenants with Connector Outputs**

-we can create a very interesting 1-of-$N$ Bitcoin bridge, instead of having to resort to outdated majority federated multisig bridges.

 **This allows all kinds of exciting stuff to be built on top of Bitcoin**.
 Bitcoin is already the **best money in the world**,